-Early 1980s he moved to New York where he lived and worked until 2004.
+In the early 1980s, he moved to New York where he lived and worked until 2004.

 His color sensitivity, forms, shapes, and scale are direct references to aspects such as the industrial surroundings of his childhood and the vast visual transformation of the industrial rebuilding in the Ruhrgebiet.
-Hence, Klaus engaged vehemently with the Nordic and Germanic Sagas, Grimm's Fairy Tales, and especially the Operas.
+Hence, Laubmayer engaged vehemently with the Nordic and Germanic Sagas, Grimm's Fairy Tales, and especially the Operas.

-Klaus photographic works incorporate theatrical installation, conceptual art, portraiture, beauty, and fashion photography and includes the Guggenheim Museums, NY-Times, Time Magazine, Vogue, Interview, US Magazine, Allure, Details, Stern, Newsweek, Esquire, Elle, LA Style, Playboy, Amica, Abrams Books, Ullstein, Rizzolli, Simon & Schuster, NBC, MSNBC, ARD, RTL, among others.
+Laubmayer's photographic works incorporate theatrical installation, conceptual art, portraiture, beauty, and fashion photography and includes the Guggenheim Museums, NY-Times, Time Magazine, Vogue, Interview, US Magazine, Allure, Details, Stern, Newsweek, Esquire, Elle, LA Style, Playboy, Amica, Abrams Books, Ullstein, Rizzolli, Simon & Schuster, NBC, MSNBC, ARD, RTL, among others.

 Terms & Conditions